Switching Electricity Companies

 Switch Electricity Companies - What You Need To Know

-In many parts of the country, businesses and homeowners have the power to choose their energy provider.
-Energy deregulation in these markets means competition among electricity suppliers drives down the energy cost to end users.
-While the Texas market has variations to the other deregulated states (New Jersey, Ohio, New York, Massachusetts, Pennsylvania, Connecticut, Illinois, Maryland, Delaware, Maine, New Hampshire, Rhode Island, Virginia), the concept of shopping for electricity suppliers remains consistent.
+In many parts of the country, businesses have the power to choose their energy provider.
+Energy deregulation in these markets means competition among electricity suppliers, which drives down the energy cost to end users.
+While the Texas market has unique features compared to the energy supply market in other deregulated states (New Jersey, Ohio, New York, Massachusetts, Pennsylvania, Connecticut, Illinois, Maryland, Delaware, Maine, New Hampshire, Rhode Island, and Virginia), the concept of shopping for electricity suppliers remains consistent.

-While the term “switch” may insinuate that you move from one supplier to another, we really mean that you are switching to a new plan once your current plan has expired.
-The best way to stay on top of electricity rates and competitive suppliers is to partner with an advisor like 5 Digital Energy.
+The best way to stay on top of electricity rates and competitive energy companies is to partner with an advisor like 5 Digital Energy.
 Navigating electricity and natural gas markets is a full-time job that most business owners don’t have the time or expertise to handle.

-Here’s what we’ll help you consider when it’s time to switch energy providers:
+Here’s what the team at 5 Digital Energy will help you consider when it’s time to switch energy providers:

-The electricity and natural gas markets experience more volatility than any other commodity.
-Energy rates change every hour.
+The electricity and natural gas markets experience more volatility than virtually any other commodity; energy rates change every hour!
 The market fluctuates based on supply and demand and is influenced heavily by weather and government regulations.

 5 Digital Energy has over 850 years of combined energy experience.
 Our job is to help our clients navigate these power markets and empower people to make informed energy decisions.